RACGP Standards for point-of-care testing

 There are a number of benefits that point-of-care testing may offer including:

 - the ability to make immediate and informed decisions about patient care, improving clinical management

 - greater patient compliance with pathology requests, especially for those patients who are most at risk

 - greater convenience and satisfaction for patients – given speed of diagnosis and treatment decisions

 - more opportunities for patient engagement with the practice team.

-To ensure the Standards are meaningful to the profession and other stakeholders, we invited interested individuals an organisations to review the latest draft and provide feedback.
-The draft RACGP Standards for point of care testing (the Standards) consultation phase is now closed.
-The Standards will shortly be piloted in Australian general practices and released for further consultation.
+To ensure the Standards are meaningful to the profession and other stakeholders, we invited interested individuals and organisations to review the latest draft and provide feedback.
+The draft RACGP Standards for point-of-care testing consultation phase is now closed.

 - Quality Improvement

 Webinar - Pilot Education Session for Standards for point of care testing (5th edition)